-The Plan B pill, also called the morning after pill, is usually the first thing women turn to after unprotected sex.
+The Plan B pill also called the morning-after pill, is usually the first thing women turn to after unprotected sex.
 When taken right, within a stipulated period of time, the pill can prevent any unwanted pregnancy.
-Many women have a lot of questions when it comes to the pill, which may be regarding its safety, effectiveness and more.
+Many women have a lot of questions when it comes to the pill, regarding its safety, effectiveness and more.
 Here is a complete set of information about the Plan B pill, how it works, its success rate and everything in between.

-What is Plan B One-Step Morning After Pill?
+What is the Plan B/ One-Step/ Morning After Pill?